Slothagami/sheet-music-transcriber/README.md

   - work out beat length
     - work out bar length, seperate midi into bars, and format each bar with ties, dotted notes, accidentals and tuplets

-- generate sheet music with VexFlow
-  - generate multiple pages (hide all but first page for editing)
 - download (svg or pdf option)
   - convert to pdf